Exabyte-io/documentation/docs/properties-directory/scalar/energy-contribution.md

 The reader is referred to the links presented at the bottom of the page for a theoretical review of the energy contributions presented herein.

-## Contributions Computed by All Applications
+## Contributions Computed by all Applications

 The following contributions, displayed in the image below, are computed and returned to the user under the [Results Tab](../../jobs/ui/results-tab.md) of [Job Viewer](../../jobs/ui/viewer.md), for the cases of both [VASP](../../software/modeling/vasp.md) and [Quantum ESPRESSO](../../software/modeling/quantum-espresso.md) calculations.
 In all instances, the results are returned in units of eV.